timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 Cool Rocks and I tackled one last climb for the day and passed through a ferocious mosquito cloud as we did so.
 As we set up camp just past the mosquitoes, Bandit appeared from the trees where the mosquitoes were clustered.
-With a shell-shocked look on her face, she asked us simply, "what the fuck was that?".
+With a shell-shocked look on her face, she asked us simply, “what the fuck was that?”.

 ![Entering Evolution Basin](https://cdn.jeeveshikedthepct.com/images/e3fd7abe-4e99-406e-129f-660f5fc4e700.jpeg)